Dany Bahar

 Keep scrolling

-Raised in Caracas, I earned my first degree in Systems Engineering from Universidad Metropolitana.
+Born and raised in Caracas, I earned my first degree in Systems Engineering from Universidad Metropolitana.

 Panoramic view of Caracas, Venezuela